 The Startup Manager lets you choose a different startup disk during boot.
 So if you have your Mac partitioned to run Windows or a macOS beta, for example, you can select that startup disk instead of the default disk.

-Important note: When you select a startup disk, ensure you aren't selecting an install image.
-If you do, that will trigger a reinstall of macOS and may erase your data.
+Important note: When you select a startup disk, ensure you are selecting a network startup volume and NOT a network install image.
+If you select a network install image, that will trigger a reinstall of macOS and may erase your data.

 A standard network volume icon appears as a globe with a folder.
 A network install icon appears as a globe with a downward-pointing green arrow.
 Be extra careful when selecting the right icon.

 While knowing how to select a start disk can be important for troubleshooting reasons, there are a ton of different shortcuts you can take upon startup that may sometimes also be over services.
 So don't forget to familiarize yourself with those as well.

 Get the best of iMore in in your inbox, every day!

 Luke Filipowicz has been a writer at iMore, covering Apple for nearly a decade now.
 He writes a lot about Apple Watch and iPad but covers the iPhone and Mac as well.
 He often describes himself as an "Apple user on a budget" and firmly believes that great technology can be affordable if you know where to look.
 Luke also heads up the iMore Show — a weekly podcast focusing on Apple news, rumors, and products but likes to have some fun along the way.